9 Essential ABA Terms Every Practitioner Should Know

 3. Assess the client's current abilities to tailor the analysis accordingly.

-4. Implement the task analysis in practice, providing necessary support and feedback.
+4. Implement the in practice, providing necessary support and feedback.

-5. Continuously evaluate and adjust the task analysis based on the client's progress.
+5. Continuously evaluate and adjust the based on the client's progress.

 Each box represents a step in the task analysis process.
 Follow the arrows to see how to break down complex skills into manageable parts for teaching.